MDCarrasco/OCR_P2/README.md

 OpenClassrooms' Python Project 2 is a small web scraper with multithreading that goes site->categories->books into a CSV file.

 For a full scrap of http://books.toscrape.com multithreading makes it 7x faster !
-(14min before vs 2 min with multithreading).
+(14 min before vs 2 min with multithreading).

 ## Installation